QuentinRa/blog.quentinra.dev/info/sql/index.md

 -- escape name
 SELECT `name`, id FROM customer;

--- a request that is returning one row+one column
--- ALMOST NEVER USED
+SELECT 5 FROM customer; -- 5 in every row
-SELECT (SELECT name FROM customer where id='1') FROM customer;
+SELECT 5, name FROM customer; -- (5, name) in every row SELECT age + 1 FROM customer; -- simple calculation
 ```
 </div><div>